Playing in Playa del Carmen

-We stayed at the Wyndam Maya Hotel in Playacar.
+We stayed at the Wyndham Maya Hotel in Payacar.
 It was a beautifully kept hotel, the grounds were spectacular, the beach was fantastic.
-It was the season of sargasso though and the hotels were kept incredibly busy cleaning up the mess and burying it so the stench did not put of the guests.
+It was the season of sargasso though and the hotels were kept incredibly busy cleaning up the mess and burying it so the stench did not put off the guests.
 The staff were amazing, many spoke several languages and they all tried to be helpful regardless of whether or not they could understand our very bad Spanish.

-The beach however was beautiful, the sand, thanks to the guys cleaning the seaweed, was a lovely sparkling cream shade and the wonderful shimmering turquoise blue water was a real treat after the nasty bath water temperature pool.
+The beach, however, was beautiful, the sand, thanks to the guys cleaning the seaweed, was a lovely sparkling cream shade and the wonderful shimmering turquoise blue water was a real treat after the nasty bath water temperature pool.
 If you get the chance though go up to Cancun it’s just as beautiful and there is so much to do.
 If you fancy the secrets of cenotes you can go scuba diving or simply swimming.
 Check out Mario’s post on Scuba Diving in the Cenotes here.